- 28 additional MEPs to be elected on European Union-wide lists

 All citizens, including persons with disabilities, should have equal access to the elections.
 There should always be the option of postal voting, so that for example citizens living in non-EU countries can exercise their right to vote.
 Gender equality should be mandatory on lists of candidates.

-Both texts will then have to be voted on by the European Parliament plenary, possibly during the 2-5 May session.
+The legislative initiative together with the draft resolution will have to be voted on by the European Parliament plenary, possibly during the 2-5 May session.
 According to Article 223 of the Treaty on the Functioning of the European Union (TFEU), following endorsement by plenary, the legislative initiative will have to be adopted unanimously by the Council, obtain Parliament’s consent and receive the approval of all the member states in accordance with their respective constitutional requirements.

 The European Electoral Act, dating back to 1976 (modified in 2002 and 2018, although the later amendment is not yet in force), contains common principles that must be respected by member states’ laws on the elections to the European Parliament.
 However, the current Act does not define a uniform electoral system applicable across the EU.